Starklord17/threejs-t-shirt/README.md

 - `lint`: Run ESLint with specific rules for code quality.
 - `preview`: Preview the production build locally.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

 ## Credits

 - This project was developed using the three.js library (https://threejs.org/).